 Day 17.
 Freewriting.
 Thinking about strength.
-How I define strength vs how society defines strength.
-There is always 2 sides of the coin but 3 sides to the truth…
+How I define strength vs. how society defines strength.
+There are always 2 sides to the coin but 3 sides to the truth…

-Living in Asia offers countless opportunities.
-Some opportunities are… a muse and others a vice.
+Living in Asia offered countless opportunities.
+Some opportunities were to be a muse and others to be a vice.

 A few weeks pass and I bump into my ‘friend’ again.
 Super pretty dress.
 She’s tinier than me and I’m in Ironman shape.
 Where the heck does she put all that food?!

 We finally have that conversation that I’ve been waiting for!
 She’s 22 and from Vietnam.
-She visits Singapore every few months but only staying a week each visit.
+She visits Singapore every few months but only stays a week for each visit.
 She tells me how she provides for her family.
 It’s easy money and she gets treated better here than at home.

-Over the course of the next year, I see this same girl on occasion.
+Over the course of the next year, I saw this same girl on occasion.
 Always immaculately put together.
 Her smile is bright but her eyes are blank.
 I wouldn’t say dead, just blank.

 Then, for the first time, I saw the same girl in comfortable clothing, not working clothes.
 No make-up.
 No heels.
 I swear she looked like she was 15 years old.
 Same girl but she looked very different.
 I have no idea what her name is but we are now at a point where she accepts a piece of fruit from my assorted platter.
 This time, our conversation was different.
 I saw her softer side, no walls.
 She even laughed once or twice.

 I wish I had connected with her on social media or taken her contact details.
 I’d like to visit her at some point, in country.
 Either way, I’m sure she’s well!